GLOBAL MARKETS-Stocks hit by Ukraine war threat, gold, oil jump

 incursion into Crimea, comments over the weekend from President

-Vladimir Putin that he had the right to invade the rest of the
+Putin that he had the right to invade the rest of the country

 Geopolitical ripples from those statements, which included